 Q23) How to stop the running Docker container?

 docker stop ContainerID

 docker rm ContainerID

-Docker file contains all the commands a programmer need to call upon in the CLI (Command Line) to organize an image.
-It is actually a text document which contains all these commands.
+Docker file contains all the commands a programmer needs to call upon in the CLI (Command Line) to organize an image.
+It is actually a text document that contains all these commands.
 The instructions present in the text document were automatically read to build images.
 Docker allows any number of instructions can be executed one after the other.

 The life cycle of a Docker container starts from creating a container to destroying it.
 Its cycle ends after destroying it.
 The life cycle of a Docker container can be described as follows: Build …….> Compile…….> Pause/Resume(if needed)…….> Start………> Stop…….> Reset ……> Destroy and end the container.

-- Docker compose allows variables for several environments or multiple users more flexibly using compose file.
+Docker-compose allows variables for several environments or multiple users more flexibly using the compose file.

 To install the Docker Engine on implied hosts, we need a specific tool called Docker machine.
 User can control the implied hosts through commands passed from the Docker machine.
 Docker machine also provides swarm clusters for Docker.

 Q32) How far a Docker is good than the existing container technologies?

 Before the emergence of Docker, other container technologies ruled the era in cloud space.
 After Docker’s existence, other technologies started to downfall because of the Docker’s excellent features.
 Docker does not need any pre-defined infrastructure, unlike other container technologies.
 Docker runs on any cloud even in any one’s laptop.
 Docker containers allow multiple environments over a single host.
 Docker containers save volume data space by reusing the previous docker containers.
 It also becomes the popular and best technology for documenting in the containerization methodologies.